 The post-holiday season can leave us feeling exhausted and slightly battered.
 The packed malls, the parties, the big family get-togethers… It would be tiring for anyone, but if you’re like me and you struggle with anxiety then you may be feeling like you’ve just run a marathon.

-No one wants to start a year anxious and tired, so here are 3 simple ways to make 2018 a year of peace and strength:
+No one wants to start a year anxious and tired, so here are 3 simple ways to make this year one of peace and strength:

 We were never created to do life alone, but anxiety has the tendency to isolate us.
 You don’t need to trust everyone or share every detail of your life, but can I encourage you to find people in your world that can share your burdens and you theirs?

 Life is so much better when we have strong, healthy relationships.
 When we have people walking with us, encouraging us, and inspiring us to be bold and courageous.
 It can break the power of isolation!